iherman/mprocessing_tests/README.md

-# mprocessing_tests
+# Minute processing tests

 Test repository for the minute processing development.
+It has absolutely no valuable content, it is used to test the effects of github API calls and related processing.
+Currently used by the https://github.com/iherman/scribejs-resolutions development.